 Technical writing is a little different from what you've done in other English classes, so we created this "cheat sheet" of sorts to help prevent you from committing any word crimes.
-(For writing more advanced guides, such as “How To Use Your Samurai Sword For Zombie Defense,” check out the Tech Writing Handbook.)
+For further instruction on technical writing (and tips on how to write guides like “How To Use Your Samurai Sword For Zombie Defense”) check out the Tech Writing Handbook.

-- Tell your audience what to do and how to do it.
+Tell your audience what to do and how to do it.
 It's important to be thorough when describing your repair procedure.
 Instead of simply saying "Remove the battery," describe how to remove it.
-"Use a plastic opening tool to pry the battery up and out of the case."
+"Use an iFixit opening tool to pry the battery up and out of the case."

-- Use articles like “a,” “and,” and “the.”
+Use articles like “a,” “an,” and “the.”
 Articles tell your brain that a noun is coming.

 Identify tools and components correctly.
 This might sound obvious, but once you open your device up, you may run into things you've never seen before.
 Help your readers by correctly identifying which components each particular cable and connector correspond to.